espressif/esp-idf/docs/en/api-guides/unit-tests.rst

 * `idf.py -T all build` - build unit test app with tests for each component having tests in the ``test`` subdirectory.
 * `idf.py -T xxx build` - build unit test app with tests for specific components.
-* `idf.py -T all -E xxx build` - build unit test app with all unit tests, except for unit tests of some components.
-(For instance: `idf.py -T all -E ulp -E mbedtls build` - build all unit tests exludes ulp and mbedtls components).
+* `idf.py -T all -E xxxbuild` - build unit test app with all unit tests, except for unit tests of some components.
+(For instance: `idf.py -T all -E ulp mbedtls build` - build all unit tests exludes ulp and mbedtls components).

 When the build finishes, it will print instructions for flashing the chip.
 You can simply run ``idf.py flash`` to flash all build output.